escolmebartlebooth/CarND-Path-Planning-Project/README.md

 * Jerk Minimizing Trajectory (JMT) using a quintic polynomial for both S and D based on inputs of
   * start position, velocity, acceleration
   * goal position, velocity, acceleration
+  * the output is a 5th order polynomial which can be used to generate a trajectory
 * Spline trajectory generation (from the project Q&A) which creates a spline function from a set of points starting with the car's current state projected 30,60, and 90 metres forward.
+Again, the spline is used to create X and Y points to total 50 future waypoints.

 Both trajectories were then projected forward in the car's X and Y coordinates for 50 path points.
 On each iteration of the planner, the remaining points from the previous path were used as starting points for the new path and only points to get to the 50 total were needed from the new trajectory.
 In this way a smooth transition from step to step was maintained.

 The spline approach generated smooth X,Y paths.
 The JMT approach did not.
 This was due to the inaccuracy in converting from frenet coordinates back to cartesian coordinates resulting in paths which were sometimes very 'jerky'.

+## Code summary

+Setup:

+* create a planner (main.cpp line 141)
+* Initialise the planner (bbPP::Init line 20) with the map (main.cpp line 143)

+On each iteration:

+* set the planner's new state (bbPP::set_new_state line 79) (main.cpp line 219)
+* collect sensor fusion data and project forward to end of car's previous path (main.cpp line 222 to 240)
+* send the sensor fusion data to the planner (bbPP::detect_environment_state line 110) (main.cpp line 241)
+* add the old path, if it exists to the next path (main.cpp line 251)
+* send the new path to the planner and get the best path back (bbPP::getPath line 287) (main.cpp line 260)
+* send the new path to the simulator (main.cpp line 268)

+In the planner class:

+* Init (line 20) - initialises variables and constraints and sets up the map
+* set_new_state(line 79) - sets the car s and d position to the end of the previous path (unless there is no previous path in which case the actual s and d are used), sets the car x,y, and yaw values and also v but converted to m/s.
+Finally the current lane is calculated (detect_current_lane line 166)
+* detect_environment_state (line 110) iterates over the sensor fusion data and determines whether any car is impinging forward or lateral movement to another lane.
+An environment state vector, reset at each iteration, is maintained for each lane.
+* getPath (line 287):
+  * gets the best option (get_best_option line 242) based on the simple decision tree outlined above
+  * then generates the next path using either JMT or Spline and then adds new points to the path which will already contain the remaining points of the previous path

 ## Reflections on the project and Improvement areas to focus on